 - Bats Right, Throws Right

-Pitcher Sidney Ponson won 17 games in 2003 with the Baltimore Orioles and San Francisco Giants.
-He became a free agent after the season and landed a big contract, but since then, he has struggled both on and off the field.
+Pitcher Sidney Ponson won 17 games in 2003 in a season split between the Baltimore Orioles and San Francisco Giants.
+He became a free agent after the season and landed a big contract, but after that, he struggled both on and off the field.
 In 2004, he returned to the Orioles, but lost 15 games and had a 5.30 ERA.
 The next year, 2005, his ERA ballooned to 6.21, and he lost 11 games.
 He was also arrested three times, twice for drunken driving and once for his involvement in a fight on an Aruban beach.
-Citing his conduct, the Orioles released Ponson on September 1, 2005.
+Citing his conduct, the Orioles released Ponson on September 1st.
 Later that year, he was convicted of drunk driving and sentenced to five days in jail.

 He is the cousin of Radhames Dykhoff.